umee-network/docs/docs/learn-the-basics/blockchain-basics/what-is-blockchain.md

 ****

-Blockchains allow anyone with an internet connection to **access** markets and applications without any identification barriers that some may face with centralized financial institutions.
-This makes it much easier for two parties to transact without the need for a trusted third party like a bank.
+Blockchains allow anyone with an internet connection to access the blockchain-based products and services they need.
+All users are treated equally, regardless of their identity, location, or financial status.
+This makes it easier for anyone to gain access to helpful products, services, and content that may otherwise be restricted.

 :::